 Legal process for the POD

-Section 70 of the Education Act 1989 (New Zealand Legislation website) (external link) gives the Secretary for Education authority to notify the POD.
+Schedule 6, clause 35 of the Education Act 1989 (New Zealand Legislation website) (external link) gives gives the Secretary for Education authority to notify the POD.
 That is, when we publish a notice in the New Zealand Gazette, all state school boards of trustees are notified of, and must comply with, the POD.

 The New Zealand Gazette is the official publication of the New Zealand Government.
 It is used to notify official business.
 (Note: The Education Gazette is a different publication.)

 Read the New Zealand Gazette (external link) .